google/WebFundamentals/src/content/en/tools/workbox/guides/migrations/migrate-from-v2.md

 [`workbox.skipWaiting()`](/web/tools/workbox/reference-docs/prerelease/workbox#.skipWaiting).

 - The `handleFetch` option that was previously supported in the v2 constructor is no longer supported in v3.
-Developers who need similar funcitonality to test their service worker without any fetch handlers being invoked can use the "[Bypass for network](/web/fundamentals/codelabs/debugging-service-workers/#inspecting_the_service_workers)" option available in Chrome's Developer Tools.
+Developers who need similar functionality to test their service worker without any fetch handlers being invoked can use the "[Bypass for network](/web/fundamentals/codelabs/debugging-service-workers/#inspecting_the_service_workers)" option available in Chrome's Developer Tools.